ko1N/networkio/README.md

 - botan for optional tls support

 ## Building
-- run `make all` to build debug + release
+- Run `make all` to build debug + release
-- run `make all test` to build and execute tests
+- Run `make all test` to build and execute tests
-- run `make scan-build` ro tun scan-build
+- Run `make scan-build` ro tun scan-build

 ## Integrate it into other projects
 - Add this repo as a Subproject or just clone it.